Unravelling the non-classicality role in Gaussian heat engines: Introduction

-The effort to understand the relationship between quantum mechanics and thermodynamic makes the field of quantum thermodynamics extremely wide.
-Due to its broad nature, questions underlining the interplay between quantum features, such as coherence, has been thoroughly explored using different approaches \citep{Lostaglio2015, Lostaglio2015_2, Korzekwa_2016}.
-We aim to present another point of view by combining tools from quantum optics and continuous variable systems.
-As a result, in the following, we explore the role of non-classicality in quantum thermodynamics by quantifying the non-$\emph{classicality}$, in terms of the P-representability.
-For two specific examples, i.e., a quantum Otto and a generalized cycle, we show that the non-classicality is a resource for quantum heat engines, meaning that a given thermodynamic task can be performed more efficiently when this engine runs in the non-classical regime.
-It is worth to mention that the first analyzed cycle- the Otto cycle- agrees with the results of Refs.\cite{Abah_2014, Gonzalo} where they employed a modulation of the bosonic mode frequency.
-Here, the squeezing modulation is used as the work parameter as we are interested in the trade-off between the non-classicality and the thermodynamic efficiency, attainable in actual experiments.
+We aim to present a discussion by combining tools from quantum optics and continuous variable systems.
+As a result, we explore the role of non-classicality in quantum thermodynamics by quantifying the degree of $\emph{non-classicality}$ in terms of the $P$-representability.
+It is worth stressing that non-passivity is a necessary but not sufficient condition to detect non-classicality, and this distinction is not clear for a single-bosonic mode.
+However, the converse holds, i.e., all non-classical states are non-passive.
+For two specific examples, i.e., a quantum Otto and a generalised cycle, we show that the non-classicality is a resource for quantum heat engines, meaning that a given thermodynamic task can be performed more efficiently when this engine operates in the non-classical regime.
+The first analysed cycle- the Otto cycle- agrees with the results of Refs.\cite{Abah_2014, Gonzalo} where they employed a modulation in the frequency of the bosonic mode as a work parameter.
+Since we are interested in the trade-off between non-classicality and thermodynamic efficiency, the squeezing parameter is used as the work variable.

-The paper is divided as follows.
-In section \ref{sec:Classicality_function}, the Gaussian parametrization is presented, the concept of P-representability is discussed, and the classicality function is defined.
-In section \ref{sec:Thermodynamic_setting} the thermodynamic approach is described and in Section \ref{sec:Quantum_heat_engines} we use the defined concepts to analyze two different cycles.
-Finally, in Section \ref{sec:Conclusion} a conclusion encloses the paper.
+The paper is organised as follows.
+In Section~\ref{sec:Classicality_function}, we start by setting the notation and introduce some preliminaries concepts involving the Gaussian parametrisation and the definition of $P$-representability.
+Then, we define the classicality function and briefly recall the concept of passive states.
+In Section \ref{sec:Thermodynamic_setting}, the thermodynamic approach is described, and in Section \ref{sec:Quantum_heat_engines} we use the defined concepts to analyse two different cycles.
+Finally, we conclude with an outlook in Section~\ref{sec:Conclusion}.